keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

 ---

 <blockquote data-aos="fade-down" data-aos-once="true">
   <p>“Showing people what I.T systems are capable of, developing high quality software, and running I.T effectively is what we do.
-We’re pretty good at all of those things and can apply our knowledge to your requirements, or do things how we think they should be done.”</p>
+We’re pretty good at all of these things and can apply our I.T knowledge to your requirements, or do things how we think they should be done.</p>
 </blockquote>

 <section id="discover" style="background:#e0e0e0;">